Pinminh/ml-arcene/README.md

 - **Forward Selection**: Start with no features and iteratively add the most informative ones based on model performance.

 ### 3.3 Embedded Methods
-- **L1 Regularization (Lasso)**: Train a linear SVM with an L1 penalty to shrink irrelevant feature coefficients to zero.
+- **L2 Regularization**: Train a linear SVM with an L2 penalty to shrink irrelevant feature coefficients to zero.
 - **Decision Tree Feature Importance**: Use Gini importance or information gain from decision trees to rank and select features.

 ### 3.4 Evaluation of Feature Selection